SkeldJS/Hindenburg/README.md

 }
 ```

-The master IP being the IP address of the server that the load server is running on, and
+The load balancer IP being the IP address of the server that the load server is running on, and
 each node IP being the IP address of the server that that node is running on.

 ### Cluster